January 09, 2019

 New Jersey's first pediatric flu-related death of the season was confirmed Tuesday by the state health department.

-The child, from the central part of the state, died in late December.
+The child, from the central part of the state, died in late December, according to the health department's announcement.
 The department did not release additional information about the patient.

 Last week, it was reported that health officials in Pennsylvania and New Jersey have declared influenza widespread for the first time this flu season.